 Opinion writing can be so hard for kids, partly because it requires such a strong structure to make sense.

 How can you make it easier?
-Check out these tips, tricks, and mentor texts suggestions!
+Check out these tips, tricks, and mentor text suggestions!

 Find a topic that truly motivates kids.
 Think about what your students like.
-We have done favorite kinds of cookies or candies, complete with a taste test.
-My favorite was taste testing the different kinds of M&M’s such as the dark chocolate, peanut butter, and plain!
-Then, we wrote about or favorite and least favorite!
+In the past, I have used favorite kinds of cookies or candies, complete with a taste test.
+My favorite was taste testing the different kinds of M&M’s.
+We used dark chocolate, peanut butter, and plain, then, we wrote about our favorite and least favorite!
 Yum!

-However, students can also tackle opinions on bigger topics such as a 4 day school week.
-I would suggest these more complex topics after writing about some simpler topics.
+Students can also tackle opinions on bigger topics such as a 4 day school week.
+I would suggest these more complex topics after writing about simpler topics first.

-Allow students to get to know their topics very well.
-Invite students to brainstorm the “pros” and “cons” of the topic.
-That will give students a chance to really cement their opinion, and provide reasoning for their opinion.
+Pros and cons are a great way to allow students to get to know their topics.
+Invite students to brainstorm the “pros” and “cons” of the selected topic.
+This will give students a chance to really formulate their opinion, and provide reasoning for their opinion.

 Once students are able to provide reasons, they can back their opinion up with useful facts.
-In order to do this, students need to feel confident differentiating between fact and opinions.
-This can be a difficult concept for some and they may need many exposures to fact and opinion.
+In order to do this, students need to feel confident in differentiating between facts and opinions.
+This can be a difficult concept for some and students may need multiple exposures to facts and opinions.
 I love using sorts to identify fact and opinion.

-I know that format such as OREO (opinion, reason, explanation, opinion) are popular for teaching opinion writing.
+I know that formats such as OREO (opinion, reason, explanation, opinion) are popular for teaching opinion writing.
 I have used them myself.
 However, I would caution against using this as the ONLY format for teaching opinion writing.
 Students need to realize that expository writing has a format across all purposes (writing to inform, describe, or explain).
-Before using OREO consider, discuss and participating the simpler format of topic sentence, details, closing sentence and THEN relating this format to the OREO method.
-OREO only works for one purpose of writing, but the other works across purposes.
+Before using OREO consider, discuss and participate in the simpler format of a topic sentence, details, closing sentence, and THEN relating this format to the OREO method.
+OREO only works for one writing purpose while the other works across purposes.

 Like all these activities?
-You can snag them in my Exploring the Opinion Paragarph Pack here!
+You can snag them in my Exploring the Opinion Paragraph Pack here!